ivanchromjak/jekyll-theme-eon/_blocks/feature-22.md

 icon: ios-diamond.svg
 ---

-Show off your portfolio with options to view an image in lightbox or open a portfolio post.
+Show off your work and process with image and video galleries.